4th of February 2018, Vienna (Austria)

 Visitors are invited to take part in an explanatory journey that starts out from six large-scale, staged photographs in light boxes (see below) and a 2 channel installation with the title “The Master Narrative” which lasts a full museum day and narrates about the following plot:

 In Tahiti they will witness a conference.
 At a garden party in a tropical landscape (located in the entrance hall of the Weltmuseum Vienna) Christopher Columbus chats with Margaret Mead over a glass of wine and Franz Boas puts on a performance.
-The artist herself is engaged in preparations for her field work as a participatory observer while Indian Jones raises the curtain on his own museum.
+The artist herself (…) raises the curtain on his own museum.
 As with the woman in Sigmund Freud’s study, he has a categorised and labelled a collection of non-European objects.
 The list tattooed on a woman’s lower arm shows the genealogy of white appropriation of foreign lands and provides hints about the contents of the installation.